times-software/feff10/index.md

 Distribution:  FEFF10.0 Copyright (c) [2020] FEFF Project, University of Washington and SLAC National Accelerator Laboratory.
 All rights reserved.

+**Please register your contact info for updates, news and workshops on the <a href="https://docs.google.com/forms/d/1AHeer_ApfFkzJkIHJShcynl72Z61V2ouuv0BMbXRgfg" target="_blank"><b>FEFF10 Registration Page</b></a>.**

+FEFF10 User Manual can be found [here](/assets/doc/feff10_users_guide.pdf).

-Redistribution and use of this Distribution in source and binary formats, with or without modification, is permitted, provided the following conditions are met:
+**Redistribution and use of this Distribution in source and binary formats, with or without modification, is permitted, provided the following conditions are met:**

 Redistributions must retain the above notices and the following list of conditions and disclaimer;